Saturday, September 10, 2011

 Heat a large saucepan on medium-high with 1 tablespoon of olive oil.
 Cut one end of the sausage and push out small one inch balls into the pan (it squeezes out like tooth paste and they look like small meatballs).
 Do this to all of the sausages and allow them to brown on all sides.
 Set the cooked sausage aside and drain off the fat.
 Don't wash the pan, you want to keep all of those fabulous brown bits!

-Then add the onion, a pinch of salt and freshly ground black pepper, and a tablespoon of butter (or olive oil)
+Then add the onion and mushrooms, a pinch of salt and freshly ground black pepper, and a tablespoon of butter (or olive oil)

 Allow the onions to soften (about 15 minutes, they should be translucent and slightly brown.
 Add the garlic and cook for another 5 minutes.
 Add the sausage and zucchini, cooking for a minute or two to brown slightly.
 Add the tomatoes and a bit of chopped basil (1 tblsp).
 Let the whole mixture cook for about 20 minutes, until the tomatoes have thickened a bit.